It is really important that you set a password to your Wi-fi router that is strong :

 If you set a password that is really weak its vulnerable and can be easily cracked using brute force attack and your personal information can be hacked.

-If you do not set any password for your Wi-If then it can be accessed by any once who is in range of your Wi-Fi signal, your neighbours or any stranger who find it.
-It will not only steal your bandwidth but also my get you in trouble if then spam mail someone or something else of that kind.
+If you do not set any password for your WI-FI then it can be accessed by any once who is in range of your WI-FI signal, your neighbors, or any stranger who finds it.
+It will not only steal your bandwidth but also my get you in trouble if-then spam mail someone or something else of that kind.

 Check that your Wi-Fi router is ON and all the lights indicators on your router are green/on.

-If you know the user-id or password then its good, else you can locate the reset button (or a hole) and reset your configuration (NOTE : YOU MAY LOOSE YOUR INTERNET SETTINGS!!
-THIS IS RECOMMENDED ONLY IF YOU REMEMBER YOUR INTERNET CONFIGURATIONS)
+If you know the user-id or password then its good, else you can locate the reset button (or a hole) and reset your configuration.

-⚡️ Note: It is highly recommend to set a login password as anyone can access this url if Wi-fi password is not set.
+⚡️ Note: It is highly recommended to set a login password as anyone can access this URL if Wi-fi password is not set.